BangDori/bangdori.github.io/_posts/2024-09-30-react-native-naver-map.md

         minSdkVersion = 24 // ✅ 23 -> 24 업그레이드
         compileSdkVersion = 34
         targetSdkVersion = 34

-        // We use NDK 23 which has both M1 support and is the side-by-side NDK version from AGP. ndkVersion = "23.1.7779620"
+        ndkVersion = "23.1.7779620"
     }
     repositories {